What is Spatter in Welding?

 ‘Dirty’ steel, rust, paint, oil, mill scale – are all contaminants that the welding arc has to contend with when forming your weld.

-As the Arc strives to burn through them it uses up the voltage/Amps available to your MIG welder to weld.
-Those contaminants contribute to a cold weld pool - I covered earlier how a cold weld pool causes spatter.
+As the Arc tries to burn through them it uses up the voltage/Amps available to your MIG welder to weld.
+Those contaminants contribute to a cold weld pool – I covered earlier how a cold weld pool causes spatter.